 Instead, consider customizing your reporting window to a period prior to three days ago.

-Similarly, consider how this impacts automated rules.
+Similarly, consider how this impacts Automated Rules allow advertisers to set automated processes (pausing, adjusting budget, or adjusting bid) based on performance.
+More.
 If reporting is delayed for up to three days for some of your conversions, the most recent-three day window isn’t ideal for determining whether to make adjustments.
 Unfortunately, Facebook doesn’t provide a window that excludes the past three days.

 Consider expanding the window to a longer time period.
 Or, adjust your expectations for a Cost Per Action, knowing that conversions will be underreported.